-- (a) Grow sites are regulated in the following manner (ORS 475B 475C.810 792): - 1.
-The Oregon Health Authority must have issued a marijuana grow site registration card for a site to be valid. - 2.
-The grow site registration card must be posted for each RIC holder for whom marijuana is being produced at a marijuana grow site. - (b) An officer who officer who determines that the number of marijuana plants at an address exceeds quantities authorized by statute may confiscate only the excess number of plants (ORS 475B 475C.831 806). - (c) Because enforcement of medical marijuana laws can be complex and time consuming and call for resources unavailable at the time of initial investigation, officers may consider submitting a report to the prosecutor for review, in lieu of making an arrest.
+- (a) Grow sites are regulated in the following manner (ORS 475C.792): - The Oregon Health Authority must have issued a marijuana grow site registration card for a site to be valid. - The grow site registration card must be posted for each RIC holder for whom marijuana is being produced at a marijuana grow site. - (b) An officer who determines that the number of marijuana plants at an address exceeds quantities authorized by statute may confiscate only the excess number of plants (ORS 475C.806). - (c) Because enforcement of medical marijuana laws can be complex and time consuming and call for resources unavailable at the time of initial investigation, officers may consider submitting a report to the prosecutor for review, in lieu of making an arrest.
 This can be particularly appropriate when:

-- 1. The suspect has been identified and can be easily located at another time. - 2.
-The case would benefit from review by a person with expertise in medical marijuana investigations. - 3.
-Sufficient evidence, such as photographs or samples, has been lawfully obtained. - 4.
-Any other relevant factors exist, such as limited available department resources and time constraints. - (d) Before proceeding with enforcement related to grow sites, a marijuana producer, or processing sites officers sites, officers should consider conferring with appropriate legal counsel, the Oregon Health Authority, and/or Oregon Liquor and Cannabis Commission (ORS 475B 475C.831 137; ORS 475B 475C.136 806). - (e) Registration or proof of registration under ORS 475B 475C.785 770 to ORS 475B 475C.949 919 does not constitute probable cause to search the person or property of the registrant or otherwise subject the person or property of the registrant to inspection (ORS 475B 475C.922 894). - (f) As a licensing authority, the the Oregon Liquor and Cannabis Commission may assist with related questions regarding recreational marijuana marijuana (ORS 475B 475C.070 065).
+- The suspect has been identified and can be easily located at another time.
+1. - The case would benefit from review by a person with expertise in medical 2. marijuana investigations. - 3.
+Sufficient evidence, such as photographs or samples, has been lawfully obtained. - Any other relevant factors exist, such as limited available department resources and time constraints. - Before proceeding with enforcement related to grow sites, a marijuana producer, or processing sites, officers should consider conferring with appropriate legal counsel, the Oregon Health Authority, and/or Oregon Liquor and Cannabis Commission (ORS 475C.137; ORS 475C.806). - Registration or proof of registration under ORS 475C.770 to ORS 475C.919 does not constitute probable cause to search the person or property of the registrant or otherwise subject the person or property of the registrant to inspection (ORS 475C.
+894). - As a licensing authority, the Oregon Liquor and Cannabis Commission may assist (f) with related questions regarding recreational marijuana (ORS 475C.065).